 5. Continue dragging new nodes into the design area to create these Questions & Answer Nodes, and then connect them using labeled arrows.
 The connecting arrows represent the button selections from each node.

 6. Finish linking all of your nodes using this method, and you’ll end up with a finished product that looks something like this image below.
 You can click on any node or button/arrow to highlight connections and see more detail.

 Please keep in mind that things can get confusing for more complex trees that require more nodes.

 BONUS TIP!
 Automatically re-arrange the nodes in your decision tree visually with just a single click, so you can more easily see every node and connection without constantly opening each one.

 For a more in-depth tutorial, watch this video to see how to build the example tree above using Zingtree Designer:

-This article was originally published on Jan 30, 2016, and has been updated for accuracy.
+This article was originally published on Jan 30, 2016, and has been updated for accuracy and new features.